neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 - [KNOG (set)][amzn knog lights] ($): front+rear, very convenient; plug lights directly in to any USB-A port to charge, eacy to clip them to things.
 Good backups to keep in [a bag](#cockpit-bags)

 I've also thrown [party][amzn party light] [lights][amzn party light 2] and [wheel lights][amzn wheel lights] on bikes.

+### Locks <a id="locks"></a>
+There's no substitute for [secure bike parking infrastructure](#bike-vs-car-storage), but some locks I use that I think are basically good enough for occasional, short, daytime outdoor parking in NYC:
+- [Kryptonite U-lock + Cable][amzn kryptonite evolution set]: medium weight, decent security
+- [OnGuard U-Lock][amzn onguard]: lighter / more clearance but weaker
+- [OTTO cable lock]: compact+light extra security layer, easy to keep a spare in a [tube bag](#top-tube-bags).

+Other lock systems worth noting:
+- [ABUS frame locks] stay on the bike and seem like a convenient and secure option
+- [VanMoofs](#x3-review) have [an internal lock](#x3-internal-locking) that provides added security.
+- [The Wirecutter has a more comprehensive review of the bike lock market][wirecutter bike locks].

+People that have to lock bikes outside in cities can use stronger locks – like [Kryptonite's "New York Fahgettaboudit" line][amzn kryptonite new york] – and [heavy chains][kryptonite chain].
+However, these are heavy, and [can still be cut][twitter vanmoof theft] by thieves with angle-grinders and time (especially overnight, having observed bikes locked in the same place every night).

+Bike theft is clearly organized crime in many cities, but is not something law enforcement seems to spend much energy on.
+Increasing cooperation between [national bike registries][bike index], [bike insurers](#insurance), and bike- and lock-manufacturers (adding location-tracking to bikes and even [sending their own teams to find them][vanmoof bike hunters]) will hopefully improve this in the future.

+#### Insurance <a id="insurance"></a>
+A friend whose family e-bikes in Jersey City recommends [Velosurance]:
+> I fear theft but I purchased an insurance policy from Velosurance.
+This helps me sleep at night; as long as I've locked the bike to a fixed object, I'm covered.
+You should think about it.

+Plugging in my bikes' info, the monthly quotes are around 1/300th the bike's cost, or 4% / 1/25th per year.
+That's cheaper than I expected!
+If I end up frequently needing to leave bikes locked outside / out of sight, I will probably get this.

 ### Misc.
 Accessories <a id="misc-accessories"></a>
 - Bells: [this $6 Amazon bell][amzn bell] has worked well for me 3x.
 I also got [a Spurcycle][spurcycle-bell] ($49) after hearing that it is the best, but I think I prefer the Amazon one 🤷🏼‍♂️.